-Float down the river in Selous Game Reserve
+Float down the river in Nyerere National Park

-It's a short flight south from Dar es Salaam to Selous – an experience in itself.
+It's a short flight south from Dar es Salaam to Nyerere National Park — an experience in itself.
 The views from the tiny plane are only usually seen on wildlife documentaries.

 With the Rufiji River snaking through the reserve's woods and grassland, you can take the opportunity to explore by boat.
 Hippo and crocodiles are easy to spot, as are the numerous bird species such as the white-headed vulture and the orange-beaked African skimmer.
 There's also the opportunity to spot the rare Pel’s fishing owl.

 I'd suggest taking drinks on board to enjoy a sundowner at dusk.
 When the driver kills the boat's engine, you can gently bob down the river listening to the wildlife.